 Employing this kind of manager is a short-sighted and short-term strategy.
 In the long game, toxic managers can destroy organizations.

-Weeding out a toxic employee is one thing, but what do you do as the leader if one of your loyal managers is the problem?
+Weeding out a toxic employee is one thing, but what do you do as a leader if one of your loyal managers is the problem?

 How to recognize a toxic manager